Publications

 A Theory of Safe Asset Creation, Systemic Risk, and Aggregate Demand, revision requested by The Review of Financial Studies, June 2025

 This paper theoretically studies the macroeconomic implications of safe assets.
 The creation of safe assets leads to demand-driven fluctuations in output due to a general equilibrium feedback between systemic risk and aggregate demand: Safe asset issuance by banks paradoxically generates a risk of future crisis (systemic risk).
 This creates a precautionary demand for safe assets, lowering aggregate demand for goods ex ante.
 The natural rate of interest is therefore determined by the level of systemic risk.
 If systemic risk is sufficiently high, the natural rate falls below the effective lower bound on monetary policy, leading to a demand-driven recession.
 The economy may enter a risk-driven stagnation trap in which persistently low output growth arises due to excessive systemic risk.
 Public safe asset issuance, by contrast, has more benign effects on systemic risk.
 Therefore, central bank purchases of risky assets stimulate aggregate demand by absorbing risk from banks.
-Macroprudential policy actively stimulates aggregate demand when monetary policy is constrained.
+Macroprudential policy actively stimulates aggregate demand when monetary policy is constrained, but can lead to shadow bank migration.

-Information Spillovers, Funding Liquidity, and Financial Stability (with Jin-Wook Chang), May 2025
+Information Spillovers, Funding Liquidity, and Financial Stability (with Jin-Wook Chang), May 2025 [new draft coming soon]

 We investigate the role of trade credit and input-output linkages in propagating shocks across a network of firms using supervisory, transaction-level data on the universe of firms in Chile.
 We use two natural experiments to identify credit supply shocks to firms, and to estimate how these shocks propagate through the network of firms.
 Using a general model of trade credit with minimal restrictions, we decompose these estimated effects into two channels: a trade credit channel, which captures how firms modify the price and quantity of credit to one another; and an input-output channel, which captures how firms modify the price and quantity of goods and services sold to one another.
 We use the input-output network of these firms to aggregate these effects across firms and to size the relative importance of each channel.
 Overall, our results indicate that trade credit lending is an important way that financial shocks propagate across firms and leads to sizable aggregate effects.